 Traveling on a budget does not mean you can’t eat at nice restaurants.
 By eating out at lunch you can save significantly while dining in style.
 Restaurants around the world offer prixe fixe menu (fixed price menu) at lunch for a fraction of their dinner prices.
 Take advantage and enjoy a decadent meal without the worry on your budget.

-Warren and Besty, Married with Luggage and RTW Expenses
+Warren and Besty, Married with Luggage

 3) Use Travel Points

 Flights and accommodation are the two big ticket expenses in travel.
 There are ways to beat both.
 I’m diligent about using my premium travel points card to collect points that translate into dollars.
 I always pay my cards off each month.
 In one year I usually accumulate about $800 to put towards whatever kind of travel I want.
 On the accommodation side, I like hostels with private rooms (cheap and cheerful and clean!), apartment rentals and house exchanges.
 Combine your points-paid flight with a house exchange and you have a real budget-wise holiday.
 Janice, Solo Traveler

 As digital nomads, we have opted to be homeless in order to travel and see the world.
 Without a home base, however, we spend time in hotels and rent apartments, but housesitting has become our favorite accommodation option.
 As housesitters, we have the luxury of staying in someone’s home, for free, in exchange for caring for their house and pets while they are away.
 This allows us to enjoy creature comforts like having our own kitchen, living room, a patio or a backyard, plus with all the money we save on accommodation, we are able to buy healthier, organic food to cook or eat at better quality restaurants.
 Best of all, housesits are generally for one month or more, so we get spent quality time living like locals in places all around the world.
 Dani and Jess, Globetrotter Girls and authors of Break Free: The Ultimate Guide to Housesitting.